Mercandj/AndroidPhysicsEngine/README.md

 * Location : ESIEE Paris project
 * Date : October-December 2014

-Physical engine for Android using simple physics concepts as gravity, and other forces and principles (as many as we can).
+Physical engine for Android using simple physics concepts as gravity, and other forces and principles.
 The main goal of this project is to create a reusable code for future creations.
-Therefore, what will be displayed mainly relies on the implentation the user is going to do (as an API).
+Therefore, what will be displayed mainly relies on the implentation the user is going to do (as an API : package com.esieeAPE.implementation).
 Android specific controllers will be used to interact with the world created.